DAVID J. WILLIS ATTORNEY

-A wraparound transaction or a "wrap" is a form of creative seller-financing that leaves the original loan and lien in place when a property is sold.
+A wraparound transaction is a form of creative seller-financing that leaves the original loan and lien in place when a property is sold.
 The buyer usually makes a down payment, gets a warranty deed (title), and signs a new note to the seller (the “wraparound note”) for the balance of the sales price.
-This wraparound note, secured by a new deed of trust (the “wraparound deed of trust”), becomes a junior lien on the property behind the existing first lien.
-The buyer makes monthly payments to the seller on the wraparound note and the seller in turn makes payments to the first-lien lender.
-The original lender’s note is referred to as the “wrapped note” and it remains secured by the "wrapped deed of trust."
-Note that is possible to wrap more than one prior note (e.g., an “80/20”).
+This wrap note, secured by a new deed of trust (the “wraparound deed of trust”), becomes a junior lien on the property behind the existing first lien.
+The buyer makes monthly payments to the seller on the wrap note and the seller in turn makes payments to the first-lien lender.
+The original lender’s note is referred to as the “wrapped note” and it remains secured by the existing “wrapped deed of trust.”
+It is possible to wrap more than one prior note (e.g., an “80/20”).

-Often the principal of the wraparound note to the seller exceeds the amount of the payoff on the wrapped note – this is the seller´s profit.
-Alternatively, the buyer may make a cash payment to the seller for the seller´s equity, and the wraparound note payment will then be structured to correspond closely to the amount of the payment on the wrapped note (occasionally referred to as a “mirror wrap”).
+Often the principal of the wrap note to the seller exceeds the amount of the payoff on the wrapped note.
+This is the seller’s profit.
+Alternatively, the buyer may make a cash payment to the seller for the seller’s equity, and the wrap note payment will then be structured to correspond closely to the amount of the payment on the wrapped note (referred to as a “mirror wrap”).

-Specific wrap terms can vary from transaction to transaction, but the wraparound principle remains the same.
-Wrap paperwork begins with the earnest money contract which, in the case of the TREC 1-4 Family Contract, should include an addendum setting forth the terms of the wrap.
-A suggested form of the addendum is attached this article.
+Specific wrap terms can vary, but the wraparound principle remains the same.
+Wraps may be done on both residential and commercial properties.
+Wrap paperwork begins with the earnest money contract which should include an addendum setting forth the terms of the wrap.
 At closing, details of the wrap should be contained in a comprehensive wraparound agreement.

-Alternatively, if the parties are clear on terms and ready to move forward now, they can skip the contract phase and request that the attorney prepare wrap documents for immediate signature.
+Alternatively, if the parties are clear on terms and ready to move forward immediately, they can skip the contract phase and request that the attorney prepare wrap documents for immediate closing.